rinkeshvansfoda1/Spam_API/readme.md

 Open restapi folder in your VSCode Editor or any other., then type python manage.py runserver in the terminal

+127.0.0.1:8000 is my local server and most of the cases local server are on localhost or 127.0.0.1, and if any changes is there then it will be only of port number.

 Endpoints:
 it is global contact data:
 contacts/